SwiftERM Hyper-personalisation for ecommerce email marketing

 Why personalisation dominates marketing ROI

-Let’s take a look at where personalisation can fit into each stage of the customer lifecycle, and how some of customers are driving digital growth across the funnel.
+Let’s take a look at where hyper-personalisation can fit into each stage of the customer lifecycle, and how some customers are driving digital growth across the funnel.

 Acquisition

-It automatically serves personalised product content to each consumer.
-This is just one of the many ways in which personalisation can help you get more out of your existing marketing budget.
+It automatically serves hyper-personalised product selections directly by email to each consumer.
+Making the relevancy of their unique product selection skyrocket returns.
+It is always exactly what they want to see.
+This is just one of the many ways in which hyper-personalisation can help you get more out of your existing marketing budget.

 Activation